edubart/nelua-lang/docs/pages/libraries.md

 - `"restart"`: Restarts automatic execution of the garbage collector.
 - `"count"`: Returns the total memory being tracked by the collector in Kbytes.
 The value has a fractional part, so that it multiplied by 1024 gives the exact number of bytes.
+- `"step"`: Performs a garbage-collection step.
+The collector will perform a full collection cycle only if the memory has grown above pause threshold.
+Returns `true` if a collection cycle was run.
+Calling this is only useful when the GC is stopped.
 - `"setpause"`: Sets `arg` as the new value for the pause of the collector.
 Returns the previous value for pause.
 - `"isrunning"`: Returns a boolean that tells whether the collector is running (i.e., not stopped).